If you grew up in an Italian home then you’ve probably had Anginetti Lemon Cookies.

 Keep in mind that some Italian families may offer a certain variety based on the celebration as well.

-Over Easter, you may find the lemon cookies are popular where Christmas cookies will be anise or amaretti flavour.
+Over Easter, you may find that lemon anginetti cookies are popular whereas Christmas cookies will be flavoured with anise or amaretti.

 However, it all depends on the Italian family of what traditional cookies they’ve adopted over the years.